oasysgames/verse-layer-opstack-upgrade/README.md

 INFO [04-21|06:28:42.848] All deposits have been batch submitted
 ```

-同様に、レプリカにもL1デポジットが反映されるのを待ちます。
+Similarly, wait for L1 deposits to be bridged to the replica.
 ```shell
 docker-compose run op-migrate /upgrade/scripts/check-deposits.sh replica
 ```

-### 4. [OPStackノード] ロールアップの待機
+### 4. [OPStack Node] Waiting for L2 rollups
-全てのL2ブロックがL1へロールアップされるのを待ちます。
+Wait for all L2 blocks to be rolled up to the L1.
 ```shell
 cd /path/to/verse-layer-opstack/verse-layer-opstack-upgrade

 docker-compose run op-migrate /upgrade/scripts/check-rollups.sh
 ```

-`All batches have been submitted`と出力されれば全てのL2ブロックがL1へロールアップされています。
+When `All batches have been submitted` is displayed, all L2 blocks have been rolled up to L1.
 ```
 INFO [04-21|06:35:21.603] Waiting for CanonicalTransactionChain INFO [04-21|06:35:21.603] Waiting for StateCommitmentChain